mehboobali98/String-Formation-Using-Genetic-Algorithm/README.md

 # String Formation Using Genetic Algorithm

-An implementation of genetic algorithm which generates a particular string given as input.
-Invovles:
+An implementation of a simple genetic algorithm which generates a particular string given as input.
+Involves:

     1. Population Initiliazation.
     2. Parent Selection.
 It is done using the Tournament Selection technique.